ankushKun/ar-pricefeed/README.md

 # AR Pricefeed

-Nothing too fancy, just a simple menubar app to keep an eye on the price of $AR
+Nothing too fancy, just a simple menubar app to keep an eye on the price of $AR and $AO

 Supports MacOS 11 Big Sur and above